Custom Construction Contract Drafting

 When it comes to construction projects and contracts, one size does not fit all and it must be bespoke and customized.
-All the details of the project and the scope of work should be carefully evaluated to draft a contract which will serve the project.
+All the details of the project and the scope of work should be carefully evaluated to draft a contract which will serve the specific project.

-The contract should include a title of the project which specifies the scope of the work, timelines, project start date, estimated completion date, consequences for delays in completing the project, cost estimates, payment schedules, a stop-work clause, which give a right to pause the project if the payment has not been received in a timely manner.
+The contract should include a title of the project which specifies the scope of the work, timelines, project start date, estimated completion date, consequences for delays in completing the project, cost estimates, payment schedules, a stop-work clause, which gives a right to pause the project if the payment has not been received in a timely manner.

 The stop-payment clause allows the client to withhold payment if the contractor does not complete the work according to accepted to quality level.

 There are many variations of drafting construction contracts to secure that it is not open to interpretations: confusing or misleading language can lead to challenges and, subsequently, to legal disputes.